Dionisiy/CA/introduction-to-objects.md

 We then have to fill this object with properties and labels.

 **Function Review**

 Methods are an important part of object oriented programming \(OOP\).
 OOP is an important part of programming which we'll dive into later.

+Methods are similar to functions.
+To prepare for methods, let's do a quick refresher on functions.

+Functions are defined using the`function` keyword followed by:

+1. A pair of parentheses `( )` with optional parameters inside.
+2. A pair of curly braces with the function's code inside `{ }`.
+3. A semicolon `;`.